-Below is an article the editors selected for early viewing from our August 2018 issue.
-The compete issue is available at Woody’s, Wayne Bank and the Library in town, among other places.
-All of the articles from this month’s issue will appear on this website on the 1st of next month
+Below is an article the editors selected for early viewing from our April 2019 issue.
+The compete issue is available at Rosalino’s Diner (formerly Woody’s), Wayne Bank and the Library in town, among other places.
+All of the articles from this month’s issue will appear on this website on the 1st of next month –

 FEEDING THE FINICKY

 ““The best-laid schemes o’ mice an’ men Gang aft agley” [go oft awry] – Robert Burns 1785